 Connection and Identity at the Painted Hall

-Connection and Identity, an exhibition by Peter Walker housed inside the Painted Hall at the Old Royal Naval College, runs until 25 January.
-Presented as two large scale interactive works using light and sound, it promises a transformative encounter between heritage and contemporary art.
+Presented as two large-scale interactive works using light and sound, it promises a transformative encounter between heritage and contemporary art.

 In practice, it struggles to deliver.

-The exhibition feels as though it is competing with it.
+The Painted Hall itself is breathtaking.
+Its scale and visual intensity demand time and stillness.
+The exhibition feels as though it is competing with both.

-The work is divided into two elements.
 Identity centres on illuminated sculptural hands, inviting visitors to cast shadows and interact with the light.
 It creates brief moments of shared attention, but the interaction is fleeting.
 Once the novelty fades, there is little reason to stay.

 There is a certain irony in encountering an exhibition concerned with connection during a tightly managed social media hour.
 While restricted numbers may be necessary, the structure sits uneasily alongside work intended to provoke reflection on selfhood and relationships.